A truly awesome-looking beard doesn’t come easily!

-It may seem trivial, but your beard is one of the most important parts of the face, and goes a long way to defining your own personal style.
+It may seem trivial, but your beard is one of the most important parts of the face and goes a long way to defining your own personal style.

-Principally, trimming the hair on your cheeks and your neck.
+The most important rule involves where to trim the hair on your cheeks and your neck.
 Whilst we often get rid of this hair for convenience, it’s also a question of aesthetics.

-Trimming your beard neckline:
+How to trim your beard neckline:

 Imagine a point that is just above your Adam’s apple.
 If you think of placing two fingers just above the knob, then this is the base of your beard line.
 Now imagine a curved line from this point which goes behind your jawbone to a point just behind each ear.
-This is your beardline… and everything below this line needs to be shaved.
+This is your beard line… and everything below this line needs to be shaved.

-Trim your beard according to your face shape
+How to trim your beard according to your face shape

 The shape of your face will have a big influence on the most flattering beard for you.
 We don't all have the same shape of face – round, square, long or oval – and the contours of a face differ as well – some are more hollowed out, some are chubbier… These are all things to consider when choosing your beard style.